BytesClub/Tic_Tac_Toe/README.md

 $ git checkout master
 $ git rebase upstream/master
 ```
+* Create a new branch in your local as well as remote repository
 * Complete the implementation of the functions mentioned as **TODO**
 * Complete the main function.
 * Compile and execute to be sure that it's working.